 If you are already a tenant and do not have a tenancy agreement you do have the right to ask your landlord to draw one up.
 If your landlord refuses to do so you have the right to ask the Sheriff to draw up the agreement.
 However you should take independent advice before taking the matter to the Sheriff.

-If you have a resident landlord then you will not have an assured or short assured tenancy.
+If you have a resident landlord then you will not have a private residential tenancy or, if before December 2017, an assured or short assured tenancy.
 Please see the section on Resident Landlords for more details.

-There are three main types of tenancy in the private sector – private residential tenancy, assured and short assured.
+There are three main types of tenancy in the private sector – private residential tenancy, and for those tenancies created before December 2017, assured and short assured.

 A private residential tenancy was introduced by Scottish Government on 1 December 2017 for landlords/tenants.
 Its purpose is to improve security, stability and predictability for tenants and provide safeguards for landlords, lenders and investors.
 The new tenancy is open-ended and will last until a tenant wishes to leave the let property or a landlord uses one (or more) of 18 grounds for eviction, see Grounds for Eviction page from the 'Related Links' section of this page.